[Must-see for beginners] Mock basics and usage guide ※PHP, Mockery

 First, let me explain what a mock is

-unit testing the operation of implemented code , it replaces the classes that the test subject depends on and verifies that the classes and methods are being called correctly !
+SMART is an abbreviation for mock-up, which is used when unit testing the behavior of implemented code.
+It involves replacing the classes that the code under test depends on with mock-ups to verify that those classes and methods are being called correctly !

-Additionally, one of the test doubles can be used to specify the return value of a method, as well as verify the call arguments and number of times
+Additionally, one of the test doubles allows you to specify the method's return value and verify the call arguments and number of calls

 But if that's all there is to it, it might seem a bit pointless, so here's a concrete example of how to use it..